GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ## Clone the example app and install its dependencies

-1. Using the SSH or console connection to the Pi, clone the repository associated with the Google Cloud community tutorials:
+1. Using the SSH or console connection to the Raspberry Pi, clone the repository associated with the Google Cloud community tutorials:

         git clone https://github.com/GoogleCloudPlatform/community.git